CODERTG2/NewsDash/README.md

 3. Enter your question in the interface and get answers with citations!

+4. Ask follow-up questions - the system automatically maintains conversation context

+5. Click "Clear" to reset the conversation and start fresh

 ### Example Queries

+**Initial Query:**
 - "What are the latest developments in AI regulation?"

+**Follow-up Queries:**
+- "What countries are leading this effort?"
+- "When did these regulations start?"
+- "How will this affect tech companies?"

+**Other Topics:**
 - "Who won the Nobel Prize in Physics in 2024?"
 - "What is the current status of climate change negotiations?"
 - "What are the recent breakthroughs in quantum computing?"